digaev/interactor-js/README.md

 `constructor(context?: any)`

-`context` that will be used by the interactor, anything you want to pass to the interactor or return from it should be here.
+Anything you want to pass to the interactor or return from it should be stored in `context`.
 Expected an object, default `{}`.

 ### after